Los Angeles Bicycle Accident Attorney

 Additionally, 30% of the statewide bicycle fatalities occurred in Los Angeles.

-How Long You Have To File a Personal Injury Claim After Your Bicycle Accident
+How Long You Have To File a Personal Injury Claim After Your Accident

-After a bike accident, you should immediately speak with a qualified Los Angeles bicycle accident attorney regarding your potential claim.
+After a cycling accident, you should immediately speak with a qualified Los Angeles bicycle accident attorney regarding your potential claim.
 Under California Civil Code 335.1, you only have two years to bring a lawsuit.
-As such, it’s your best interests to quickly began the legal process so that your attorney can investigate your claim and determine how to best move forward.
+As such, it’s your best interests to quickly began the legal process so that your personal injury attorney can investigate your claim and determine how to best move forward.

 Establishing Liability After Your Bicycle Accident